EvanYan10/PasswordManager/README.md

 ## About The Author

 * I'm Evan.
 I am a 11-year-old student.
 I love programming, and my father teaches me Python and C++.
-I write this programme because I want to mamage my acconts and passwords.
+I write this program because I want to mamage my acconts and passwords.
   * If you want to talk to me, here is my e-mail: yf.yan@icloud.com
 *
-* Welcome you joining in!
+Welcome to joining in!